hmlongco/Resolver/Documentation/Containers.md

 }
 ```

-Now, when in DEBUG more, *root* is switched out and points to *mock*.
+Now, when in DEBUG mode, *root* is switched out and points to *mock*.
 When a service is resolved, **mock will now be searched first.**

 This means that the `XYZSessionService` service we just defined in *mock* will be used over any matching service defined in *main*.